Orbcomm 37-41 [OHB-System]

 A number of problems with these satellites have occurred.
 All six satellites (including ORBCOMM CDS 3) suffered from problems with their reaction wheels and one satellite displayed problems with the onboard computer and are providing limited services during in-orbit testing.
 Orbcomm FM40 (Q4) lost contact in February 2009 and is probably a complete loss.
 Orbcomm announced in May 2009, that it will file a $50 million total-loss insurance claim for all six satellites it launched in June 2008, arguing that even if only one of them has completely failed in orbit, none of the other five qualifies as a "working satellite" under the company's insurance policy.
 Only the Q1 and Q3 satellites are providing limited services during in-orbit testing.
 Q3 finally failed during the end of the fourth quarter 2010.

-The sixth satellite was originally to be repaired and launched later, but in 2010 Orbcomm decided to replace it with two dedicated AIS-enabled VesselSat satellites build by OHB's daughter Luxspace.
+The sixth satellite was originally to be repaired and launched later, but in 2010 Orbcomm decided to replace it with two dedicated AIS-only VesselSat satellites build by OHB's daughter Luxspace.

 |Type / Application:||Communication|